bitnami/containers/bitnami/memcached-exporter/README.md

-# Bitnami package for Memcached Exporter
+# Bitnami Secure Image for Memcached Exporter

 ## What is Memcached Exporter?